About John Teleska's practice

 Starting new relationships

-Click for more about evidence-based medical uses of hypnotherapy.
+(More evidence-based medical uses of hypnotherapy).

 The methods of Ericksonian therapy are not scripted, but evolve out of the interaction between you and the therapist to engage your unique and natural abilities on behalf of your well-being and what you desire.
-(Click for more about hypnotherapy.)

 Endorsement by a colleague